 You will be assigned an advisor when you declare English as your major, but you are welcome to change your advisor at any time.
 There are two ways to change your advisor.
 If you have a specific professor in mind, ask him or her whether he or she would be willing to work as your advisor.
 Or, you can ask one of the department secretaries to assign you a new advisor.

 When you’re assigned your advisor, you will also be given the name and contact information of one of the department’s Student Advisory Committee members.
 The members of this group are experienced English majors who will be happy to discuss the major with you from their own perspective as students.
 In general the Student Advisory Committee helps with the recruitment of English majors and serves as a consulting group for the faculty.
 You are welcome to join this committee; invitations go out each year early in the fall semester.
-The names and e-mail addresses of all students on the committee are also posted here.

 If in a given semester your advisor is on leave from Villanova, the department will assign you a temporary advisor.
 Or, you can ask a professor you already know to advise you for the semester in question.